bobsawey/fix-utf8/README.md

+I'm going to take a quick slapshot at porting this to python.

 # fix-utf8

 A function that tries its best to recover lost Latin Unicode characters, based on the [UTF-8 Encoding Debugging Chart](http://www.i18nqa.com/debug/utf8-debug.html#dbg)